Forest management: Forest governance

+Proportion of publicly owned forest area, by holder of management rights and region, 2020.

 Although a majority of forests continue to be owned formally by government, the effectiveness of forest governance is increasingly independent of formal ownership.
 Since neo-liberal ideology in the 1980s and the emanation of the climate change challenges, evidence that the state is failing to effectively manage environmental resources has emerged.
 Under neo-liberal regimes in the developing countries, the role of the state has diminished and the market forces have increasingly taken over the dominant socio-economic role.

 The shifting of natural resource management responsibilities from central to state and local governments, where this is occurring, is usually a part of broader decentralization process.

 The development of National Forest Funds is one way to address the issue of financing sustainable forest management.
 National forest funds (NFFs) are dedicated financing mechanisms managed by public institutions designed to support the conservation and sustainable use of forest resources.
 As of 2014, there are 70 NFFs operating globally.